xuanhao97/hao-mcp/README.md

 }
 ```

 **Note**: The OTP in this example is for demonstration only.
 In production, use the actual OTP code sent to the user's email.
-If the OTP has expired, use `userLogin` to retrieve a new one.
+If the OTP has expired or verification fails, use `resendOtp` to get a new OTP code, or use `userLogin` to retrieve a new one via login.

 ## MCP Server Integration